 In West Virginia, an Appalachian mountain is being transformed into a vast Boy Scout camp.
-It's more than 10,000 acres and will cost the Boy Scouts of America more than $400 million to build The Summit Bechtel Reserve, also known simply as the Summit.
+It's more than 10,000 acres and will cost the Boy Scouts of America more than $400 million to be turned into The Summit Bechtel Reserve, also known simply as the Summit.

-The year-round high-adventure camp will soon be the permanent home of the National Scout Jamboree — the next one is in 2013 — and the camp will host the 2019 World Jamboree.
-The Boy Scouts announced on Thursday that they received $85 million in new gifts to help the effort.
+The year-round high-adventure camp will soon be the permanent home of the National Scout Jamboree — the next one is in 2013 — and will host the 2019 World Jamboree.
+The BSA announced Thursday that it has received $85 million in new gifts to help the effort.

-The best way to view progress on the construction is to see it from above ground, which is a mostly wooded and mountainous site being converted into what looks like golf courses — but it's a boy scout camp carved out, waiting for grass to seed.
+The best way to view progress on the construction is to see it from aboveground: a mostly wooded and mountainous site being converted into what looks like golf courses.
+But it's a carved-out Boy Scout camp, waiting for grass to seed.

-The Boy Scouts have other adventure camps, but this is the big new idea.
-In addition to the Jamborees, the scout troops can come here year-round for whitewater rafting, mountain climbing and winter camping.
+The BSA has other adventure camps, but this is the big new idea.
+In addition to the jamborees, the scout troops can come here year-round for whitewater rafting, mountain climbing and winter camping.

 "It's awfully hard to find a place as virgin as this," Jim Small, a local kayaker said.
 "The area here is one of the best-kept secrets in the country."